How To File A Property Damage Claim After A Hurricane

 After you call the insurance company to notify them of your property damage, they will assign an adjuster to the case.
 An insurance adjuster is the person who will work to help settle the claim; they essentially act as a mediator between you and the insurance company.
 An adjuster will report back to the insurance company with what damage they observed and will determine what work needs to be done to the property.

 Before issuing payment, the insurance adjuster will probably ask you to sign a proof of loss document.
-Within this document is information on the scope and pricing of repairs for your house or property.
-You must review this document very carefully to ensure that all necessary repairs will be included.

-Choose your repair company carefully.
+Choose your repair company carefully

 You shouldn’t hire the cheapest repair company just for their low pricing, and you don’t have to choose the company that your insurance suggests.
 Many times, insurance companies will try and get you to choose their preferred vendor to minimize costs.
 It’s a good idea to get estimates from several companies and choose the best option from there.